 Most mother-daughter pairs find that once they've had this conversation once, it gets easier every subsequent trip.
 Build the habit early.

-Keep it small and experiential — a journal for the trip, a book she mentioned, a playlist you made.
+If you want to give her something before the trip, keep it small and experiential — a journal for the trip, a book she mentioned, a playlist you made.
 These cost almost nothing and signal thoughtfulness more than expensive gifts.

-Suggest something you'll use on the trip.
+If she insists on buying you something, suggest something you'll use on the trip.
 A good book.
 A travel candle for the hotel room.
-Something that becomes part of the experience.
+Something that becomes part of the experience rather than something to carry home.